 - Award-winning authors Kia Corthron, Laura Lippman, Tyehimba Jess, Quincy Troupe, Afaa Michael Weaver, Michael Collier, Jessica Anya Blau, Marion Winik, Stanley Plumly, among so many others.

-A Virtual Celebration of Literature with featured events throughout March 2021, and a daylong event on Saturday, March 12, 2022.
+A Live & Virtual Celebration of Literature with featured events throughout March 2022 and a daylong event on Saturday, March 12, 2022.
 The festival culminates on April 1, 2022.

-Download the program for a complete list of featured guest speakers and a schedule of events.
+Download the flyer for a list of featured guest speakers and a schedule of events.

 I don't even have words.
 It was more than profound.
 Best poets I have witnessed in my short lifetime and in the age of social media.